2.6 Policy on Sexual Harassment

 - submission to or rejection of such conduct by an individual is used as a basis for employment or academic decisions affecting the individual; or

 - such conduct has the purpose or effect of unreasonably interfering with an individual's professional or academic performance, or of creating an intimidating, hostile, or offensive employment or educational environment.

 The College shall respond to complaints of sexual harassment promptly and equitably.
 Complaints by students against employees and complaints by employees against other employees will be resolved using the formal and/or informal procedures of the Ithaca College Guidelines for Resolving Discrimination Complaints (see section 2.7).
 When the individual accused of violating the policy is a student, complaints will be resolved in accordance with relevant provisions of the Ithaca College Student Conduct Code (see section 7.1.2 of Volume VII of the Ithaca College Policy Manual).

 Ithaca College encourages resolution of complaints through informal means when appropriate.
-However, if attempts at informal resolution are unsuccessful, or if the Associate Counsel and director of equal opportunity compliance determines that the nature of the allegations is such that an informal approach would be inappropriate or ineffective, the complainant may request resolution through the formal discrimination complaint procedures.
+However, if attempts at informal resolution are unsuccessful, or if the Office of Human Resources determines that the nature of the allegations is such that an informal approach would be inappropriate or ineffective, the complainant may request resolution through the formal discrimination complaint procedures.